Ritze03/hyprland-preview-share-picker-matugen-theme/README.md

 # hyprland-preview-share-picker-matugen-theme

-kinda ugly, but it works.
+a bit of a hack, but it works and looks nice.